Introduction

 • iOS appstate is session-scoped on the selected target device.

-• iOS simulator-only: alert, pinch, settings, push, clipboard.
+• iOS/tvOS simulator-only: settings, push, clipboard.

 • iOS record supports simulators and physical devices.